jesusgollonet/ofxGifEncoder/README.md

 - convert to 24bit
 - convert to 8 bit using FreeImage_ColorQuantize, which takes care of palettizing the image (and therefore choosing the final colors)
 - find in the palette the color closest to our predefined color, and set that as transparent.

+At the moment there are 2 flaws with transparency:

+- If there is a color in your image which it's closest to the palettized green screen color, that one will be picked for alpha.
+You'll probably see big green areas in your exported gif.
+- Images with alpha gradients will have green added on the semi transparent parts.

+I'm thinking of fixes for both.

 ### Gif size